getodk/docs/docs/form-question-types.rst

 .. warning::
   The `map` appearance for selects is available in Web Forms (added in Central v2025.3) but not in Enketo.
 See more about the available features of **select one from map** in Web Forms and best practices :ref:`here <web-forms-select-from-map>`.

-  The different :ref:`basemap sources <mapping-settings>` currently have different performance.
  If Collect feels slow when creating the map or when selecting a choice, please describe what you are experiencing `on the forum <https://forum.getodk.org/c/support/6>`_.
 You can  use a :ref:`choice filter <cascading-selects>` to reduce the number of choices that get mapped.

 .. note::
     The only appearance that can combine with selection from map is `quick`.